-You can't be legally married without a marriage license.
+You can not be legally married without a marriage license.
 ALL you need to be married is a signed marriage license and a simple "I do".
 Everything else is up to you!

 I get so many questions about marriage licenses.
 I'm a wedding officiant.
 I don't issue marriage licenses.
 Your county clerk does.
 There are state websites and county websites with the information you need.
 They can be difficult to navigate and understand so I've created this page to help explain everything in a way that I hope will help.

-Here is my quick guide to obtaining an Indiana Marriage License
+My Quick Guide to Obtaining an Indiana Marriage License

 Some counties do have virtual options if that's easier for you, but you both must be at the virtual meeting and present everything you would in-person.